5 things we learned from Seahawks as they prepare for NFL draft

 Seahawks have lots of spots to fill

-The Seahawks also have just 52 players on their roster, the second-fewest in the league ahead of only the Rams with 44, according to OvertheCap.com.
+The Seahawks have just 52 players on their roster, the second-fewest in the league ahead of only the Rams with 44, according to OvertheCap.com.
 They got down to that number by waiving five players this week when the team began its official (though voluntary) offseason workout program.
 Among those waived were receivers Connor Wedington, a Sumner High grad, and Easop Winston Jr. of Washington State.
 Also waived were running back Darwin Thompson, defensive tackle Jarrod Hewitt and cornerback Chris Steele.

 Teams can have up to 90 on their offseason rosters, meaning that if the Seahawks make 10 draft picks, it could sign up to 28 other players to get to the limit.
 Many of those will be rookie undrafted free agents signed after the draft is completed.

-Schneider said having as few players on the roster right now is simply a function of having little salary cap space.
+Schneider said having as few players on the roster right now is simply a function of having little salary-cap space.

 “It’s just the way our process looked throughout free agency,’’ he said.
 “We were really aggressive in free agency this year, more so than we ever have been.
 So it’s just a cap reality for us.’’